Skip to content

 Frequently Asked Questions

 Do I need an AI subscription to use SPECLAN?
-No. All specification management features — the domain model, WYSIWYG editor, tree views, lifecycle tracking, templates, Git integration — work without any AI subscription.
-AI features (generation wizard, HLRD import, codebase inference, implementation assistant) require one of: a Claude subscription, a Google Gemini API key, or an OpenAI API key.
+No. All specification management features — the domain model, WYSIWYG editor, tree views, lifecycle tracking, templates, Git integration — work without any AI provider configured.
+AI features (generation wizard, HLRD import, codebase inference, implementation assistant) require one of: a Claude subscription, a ChatGPT subscription (via Sign in with ChatGPT), a Google Gemini API key, an OpenAI API key, or a local LLM endpoint (Ollama / LM Studio / vLLM).

 Where are my specifications stored?
 Everything lives as plain Markdown files with YAML frontmatter in a speclan/ directory inside your project.
 No database, no server, no proprietary format.
 You can read, edit, and version them with any tool — Git, GitHub, your favorite text editor.